bhnord/activities/events.md

+### St. Paddy’s Day @ DBCo

+Feeling lucky?🍀We’re waiting for you at the end of the rainbow with BEER, COCKTAILS, & MORE!

+### Free ‘Keytar Bear’ Movie Screening

+Join us for the premiere of the short documentary, Keytar Bear!

 ### St. Puptrick’s Day @ Night Shift

 Get ready for our annual Saint Puptrick’s Day event!

-### St. Paddy’s Day @ DBCo

-Feeling lucky?🍀We’re waiting for you at the end of the rainbow with BEER, COCKTAILS, & MORE!

 ### SoWa First Friday

 THE ART OF SPRING BEGINS IN MARCH.There is only one 450 Harrison Ave.

-### Free ‘Keytar Bear’ Movie Screening

-Join us for the premiere of the short documentary, Keytar Bear!

 ### Dine Out Boston: Winter ‘25

 Dine Out Boston is brought to you by Meet Boston, providing locals and visitors alike the opportunity to try many restaurants in the area at special prices.

+### Little Lephrechauns Bash

+🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

+### Boston Bitdown Music Fest

+Boston BitDown, a new artist-driven music festival celebrating Chiptune/Digital Fusion music.

+### Hinamatsuri Fest @ Bow Market

+Hinamatsuri Celebration at Bow MarketNagomi Bento and Ko-Kyoto invite you to a special Hinamatsuri Event – a celebration of Japan’s beloved Doll Festival!

 ### Urban Chalet @ Boston Landing

 Boston Landing is partnering with Rail Stop Restaurant & Bar and Broken Records Beer Hall to bring you all the wintery vibes in our new après inspired, urban chalet tent beginning Friday, 2/28 through Sunday, March 23.

-### Hinamatsuri Fest @ Bow Market

-Hinamatsuri Celebration at Bow MarketNagomi Bento and Ko-Kyoto invite you to a special Hinamatsuri Event – a celebration of Japan’s beloved Doll Festival!

-### Boston Bitdown Music Fest

-Boston BitDown, a new artist-driven music festival celebrating Chiptune/Digital Fusion music.

 ### Mardi Gras Popup @ Short Path

 We're bringing the spirit of New Orleans to the Barrelhouse Bar!

+### Addams Family @ Wang Theatre

+A comical feast that embraces the wackiness in every family, THE ADDAMS FAMILY is the magnificently macabre hit musical featuring everyone’s favorite creepy, kooky characters.

+### ‘Spirited Away’ @ MFA

+When ten-year-old Chihiro and her parents stumble upon an abandoned amusement park, they inadvertently cross into a world inhabited by spirits and gods.

 ### heART of Allston Party

 Celebrate Allston and warm your heart with art, music, and food at The Grove on Saturday, March 8th from 11am-3pm at heART of Allston.

-### Little Lephrechauns Bash

-🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

-### ‘Spirited Away’ @ MFA

-When ten-year-old Chihiro and her parents stumble upon an abandoned amusement park, they inadvertently cross into a world inhabited by spirits and gods.

-### Ice Bumper Cars in Harvard Sq

-Ice Bumper Cars have made their way to Cambridge, MA as part of Harvard Common Spaces's Science Center Plaza WinterFest.

 ### Bingo & Baila @ Bow Market